ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

 {PANEL: Compound Fields}

-A compound field is a Corax index field comprised of multiple simple data elements.
+A compound field is a Corax index field comprised of 2 simple data elements.
+{NOTE: }
+A compound field can currently be composed of exactly **2 elements**.
+{NOTE/}

-Users can define compound fields to optimize data retrieval: data stored in a compound field is sorted as requested by the user, and would later on be retrieved in this order with extended efficiency.
+Users can define compound fields to optimize data retrieval: data stored in a compound field is sorted as requested by the user, and would later on be retrieved in this order with extreme efficiency.
 Compound fields can also be used to unify simple data elements in cohesive units to make the index more readable.

 * **Adding a Compound Field**
-  In an index definition, add a compound field using the `CompoundFields.Add` method.
+  In an index definition, add a compound field using the `CompoundField` method.
   Pass the method simple data elements in the order by which you want them to be sorted.
 * **Example**
   An example for an index definition with a compound field can be:
   {CODE-BLOCK:csharp}